AppifySheets/doks-gh-pages/content/docs/prologue/quick-start.md

 ## HR Business Cycle Appification

-[HR Information System Demo](https://www.youtube.com/watch?v=1hJH26SHTOk&list=PLDiTLW7eMZTRVaJ8cyPpka5gvNSCePimQ) is what we created in a month.
+[HR Information System Demo](https://www.youtube.com/watch?v=1hJH26SHTOk&list=PLDiTLW7eMZTRVaJ8cyPpka5gvNSCePimQ) is what we created in a month for one of the most famous fast-food chains in the World (for their Georgian representation).

-## AppifySheets 2
+## CovidBeds

 Doks uses npm to centralize dependency management, making it [easy to update]({{< relref "how-to-update" >}}) resources, build tooling, plugins, and build scripts: